izhbannikov/haploR/README.md

 devtools::install_github("izhbannikov/haplor")
 ```

-The package depends on the following packages:
+*haploR* depends on the following packages:

 -   *httr*, version 1.2.1 or later.
 -   *XML*, version version 3.98-1.6 or later.